Bayesian Reasoning for Physics Informed Neural Networks: Numerical experiments

 \section{Numerical experiments}

-We shall solve three types of PDEs: heat, wave, and Burger's equations.
-For the first two, the analytic solutions are known.
-For the last one, there is no analytical solution.
-Our approach is implemented using PyTorch framework \cite{NEURIPS2019_9015}.
-We collected $100$ of solutions for each PDEs to choose the best one according to the evidence.
+We will solve three types of partial differential equations: heat, wave, and Burger's.
+Analytic solutions are available for the first two equations, but there is no analytic solution for Burger's equation.
+To approach this problem, we have used the PyTorch framework \cite{NEURIPS2019_9015} and collected $100$ solutions for each of the three PDEs.
+We will be selecting the best solution based on the evidence.